 No, there are several other treatments that may be more suitable for your skin concern including Dermal Filler Injections, INTRAcel, Dermaroller Micro-needling.
 Before you undergo any of our treatments you will be invited for a consultation with one of our doctors who will analyse your skin and help you decide which treatment option is most suitable.

-This doctor-only treatment is carried about by our PRP expert, Dr Natalie Blakely.
-Natalie loves this treatment and has acheived fab results.
+This doctor-only treatment is carried about by our PRP expert, Dr Cherry Armstrong, Cherry loves this treatment and has achieved fab results.
 Professional and approachable, she will make you feel safe and comfortable.
-If you have any questions or would like to book in for a consultation with Natalie you should call the clinic on 01932 849552.
+If you have any questions or would like to book in for a consultation with Cherry you should call the clinic on 01932 849552.